pellared/otel-logs-talk/slides.md

 # api

 <!--
-Until recently, OpenTelemetry logs were mostly about getting logs from file streams or collecting (bridging) logs from existing logging frameworks (like log4j, Serilog, or Python's logging module) and adding correlation context.
+Until recently, OpenTelemetry Logs were mostly about getting logs from file streams or bridging logs from existing logging frameworks like log4j, Serilog, or Python's logging module.

 But what if you want to log directly using OpenTelemetry APIs?